 Kids love to play in the sand, but it can be very messy when it rains or snows.
 If you buy sand to put in the sandbox, you want it to last as long as possible because it can be expensive.
 Getting a sandbox with slightly higher sides and a secure cover is an excellent way to go.
 As a bonus, you can store several of their smaller sandbox toys in there to keep them secure.
 You will have to buy the sand with most of these sandboxes, but Amazon has dozens of options to choose from at an affordable price.

-This smaller sandbox comes with four molded seats for your kid to sit on, and it has a domed lid that gives you space to store bigger items when your kids aren’t playing with them.
+This smaller sandbox comes with four molded seats for your kid to sit on, and it has a domed lid that gives you space to store bigger toys when your kids aren’t playing with them and keeps them organized.
 It can hold up to 200 pounds of sand, and it arrives ready to go.

 Everyone loves nerf guns, but there are so many tiny pieces that go with them.
 This can make it difficult to ensure you don’t lose any between your epic nerf gun battles.
 Additionally, nerf guns are usually more bulky, and they can take up a lot of space if they get left around.
 This is where this slick outdoor toy storage idea comes into play.